-Introducing Barefoot Tofino 2, the next-generation of world’s first end-user programmable Ethernet switch.
-It is built using the same Protocol Independent Switch Architecture (PISA) as its predecessor the Barefoot Tofino and maintains full P4-programmability.
+Introducing Barefoot TofinoTM 2, the next-generation of world’s first end-user programmable Ethernet switch.
+It is built using the same Protocol Independent Switch Architecture (PISA) as its predecessor the Barefoot TofinoTM and maintains full P4-programmability.

-TofinoTM 2 builds on the breakthrough performance, programmability and field-proven architecture of Tofino, the industry’s first-ever P4-programmable network switching ASIC.
-Processing packets at 12.8 Tbps in 7nm process technology, Tofino 2 delivers double the performance while maintaining full P4-programmability, making it the best choice for meeting the needs of hyperscale data centers, cloud and service provider networks today and into the next decade.
+TofinoTM 2 builds on the breakthrough performance, programmability and field-proven architecture of TofinoTM, the industry’s first-ever P4-programmable network switching ASIC.
+Processing packets at 12.8 Tbps in 7nm process technology, TofinoTM 2 delivers double the performance while maintaining full P4-programmability, making it the best choice for meeting the needs of hyperscale data centers, cloud and service provider networks today and into the next decade.

 The following series are available in the TofinoTM 2 family:

 The breakthrough performance and P4-programmability make TofinoTM 2 the best choice for building networks that not only meet today’s needs but also seamlessly scale to meet tomorrow’s needs.
-Not only that the applicability of the Tofino 2 family is wide-ranging from Hyperscale cloud to Service Provider networks, Enterprise to High Performance Compute.
+Not only that the applicability of the TofinoTM 2 family is wide-ranging from Hyperscale cloud to Service Provider networks, Enterprise to High Performance Compute.